-Fresh ginger (great for juicing)
+- Fresh ginger (great for juicing)

-Ginger powder (perfect for curries)
+- Ginger powder (perfect for curries)

 I know that sometimes it’s a little hard to figure out how to add more ginger into your life.
 That’s why I’ve included a list of some tasty recipes that make use of ginger for you to try:

 Before you go… here’s a special treat.
 Looks like you guys are falling head-over-heels for our handsome office dog, Buddy.
 Jeanne’s taking him on a break this Thanksgiving long weekend.
 Here he is in the car enjoying the beautiful scenic drive to the Okanagan.

-This wouldn’t be a proper Friday without some photo’s from the team.
+This wouldn’t be a proper Friday without some photos from the team.
 I hope you enjoyed today’s post and have a similarly gorgeous weekend!